Skyyo/samples/README.md

 - [auto mirroring doesn't work](https://issuetracker.google.com/issues/193457331)

 Keyboard
-- [issue](https://issuetracker.google.com/issues/199297778), [issue](https://issuetracker.google.com/issues/205751272), [issue](https://issuetracker.google.com/issues/192043120) with adjustPan/adjustResize mode not pinning to the focused textField.
+- [issue](https://issuetracker.google.com/issues/205751272), [issue](https://issuetracker.google.com/issues/192043120) with adjustPan/adjustResize mode not pinning to the focused textField.
 [Workaround](https://issuetracker.google.com/issues/205751272#comment3)
-- [issue](https://issuetracker.google.com/issues/199561561) with keyboard being hidden when focus is shared between composables & views

 Miscellaneous
 - We can't drop usage of liveData completely since we can't return stateFlow from the savedStateHandle, also it is still needed for scenarios which cover flow being observed with flatMapLatest ( as a typical scenario for searching by query ).
 Latter [issue](https://github.com/Kotlin/kotlinx.coroutines/issues/2223)